MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Related Work

 \section{Related Work}

-Many simulation platforms have been developed for Embodied AI research, depending on the target environments -- such as indoor homes and offices, driving freeways and roadways, and crowds in warehouses and squares.
+Many simulation platforms have been developed for embodied AI research, depending on the target environments -- such as indoor homes and offices, driving roadways and highways, and crowds in warehouses and squares.
 We compare representative ones with the proposed MetaUrban simulator.

 \paragraph{Indoor Environments.} Platforms for indoor environments are mainly designed for household assistant robots, emphasizing the affordance, realism, and diversity of objects, as well as the interactivity of environments.
-VirtualHome~\cite{puig2018virtualhome} pivots towards simulating routine human activities at home.
-AI2-THOR~\cite{kolve2017ai2} and its extensions, such as ManipulaTHOR~\cite{ehsani2021manipulathor}, RoboTHOR~\cite{deitke2020robothor}, and ProcTHOR~\cite{deitke2022procthor}, focus on detailed agent-object interactions, dynamic object state changes, and procedural scene generation, alongside robust physics simulations.
-Habitat~\cite{savva2019habitat} offers environments reconstructed from 3D scans of real-world interiors.
-Its subsequent iterations, Habitat 2.0~\cite{szot2021habitat} and Habitat 3.0~\cite{puig2023habitat}, introduce interactable objects and deformable humanoid agents, respectively. iGibson~\cite{shen2021igibson} provides photorealistic environments.
-Its upgrades, Gibson 2.0~\cite{li2021igibson}, and OmniGibson~\cite{li2024behavior}, focus on household tasks with object state changes and a realistic physics simulation of everyday activities, respectively.
-ThreeDWorld~\cite{gan2020threedworld} targets real-world physics by integrating high-fidelity simulations of liquids and deformable objects.
+VirtualHome~\citep{puig2018virtualhome} pivots towards simulating routine human activities at home.
+AI2-THOR~\citep{kolve2017ai2} and its extensions, such as ManipulaTHOR~\citep{ehsani2021manipulathor}, RoboTHOR~\citep{deitke2020robothor}, and ProcTHOR~\citep{deitke2022procthor}, focus on detailed agent-object interactions, dynamic object state changes, and procedural scene generation, alongside robust physics simulations.
+Habitat~\citep{savva2019habitat} offers environments reconstructed from 3D scans of real-world interiors.
+Its subsequent iterations, Habitat 2.0~\citep{szot2021habitat} and Habitat 3.0~\citep{puig2023habitat}, introduce interactable objects and deformable humanoid agents, respectively. iGibson~\citep{shen2021igibson} provides photorealistic environments.
+Its upgrades, Gibson 2.0~\citep{li2021igibson}, and OmniGibson~\citep{li2024behavior}, focus on household tasks with object state changes and a realistic physics simulation of everyday activities, respectively.
+ThreeDWorld~\citep{gan2020threedworld} targets real-world physics by integrating high-fidelity simulations of liquids and deformable objects.
 However, unlike MetaUrban, these simulators are focused on indoor environments with particular tasks like object rearrangement and manipulation.